AdobeDocs/certification.en/help/certifications/acs/acs-renew.md

 * Adobe Campaign Standard Business Practitioner expert

-## How to renew your certification:
+## Instructions for renewing your certification:

 * **Step 1** - Review the exam scope and objectives
 * **Step 2** - Review the resources